MicrosoftDocs/defender-docs/defender-xdr/pilot-deploy-overview.md

 - Microsoft Defender for Office 365 safeguards your organization against malicious threats posed by email messages, links (URLs), and collaboration tools.
 It shares signals resulting from these activities with Microsoft Defender XDR.
 Exchange Online Protection (EOP) is integrated to provide end-to-end protection for incoming email and attachments.
 - Microsoft Defender for Identity gathers signals from AD DS domain controllers and servers running AD FS and AD CS.
 It uses these signals to protect your hybrid identity environment, including protecting against hackers that use compromised accounts to move laterally across workstations in the on-premises environment.
 - Microsoft Defender for Endpoint gathers signals from and protects devices managed by your organization.
-- Microsoft Defender for Cloud Apps gathers signals from your organization's use of cloud apps and protects data flowing between your environment and these apps, including both sanctioned and unsanctioned cloud apps.
+- Microsoft Defender for Cloud Apps gathers signals from your organization's use of cloud apps and protects data flowing between your IT environment and these apps, including both sanctioned and unsanctioned cloud apps.
-- Microsoft Entra ID Protection evaluates risk data from billions of sign-in attempts and uses this data to evaluate the risk of each sign-in to your environment.
+- Microsoft Entra ID Protection evaluates risk data from billions of sign-in attempts and uses this data to evaluate the risk of each sign-in to your tenant.
 This data is used by Microsoft Entra ID to allow or prevent account access based on the conditions and restrictions of your [Conditional Access policies](/security/zero-trust/zero-trust-identity-device-access-policies-overview).
 Microsoft Entra ID Protection is separate from Microsoft Defender XDR and is included with Microsoft Entra ID P2 licenses.

 <a name='microsoft-siem-and-soar-can-use-data-from-microsoft-365-defender'></a>